EthanMWalker/privilege/exploring_privilege.md

 These randomly chosen students will be the applicants, and from that group we will select the 1,085 best scoring students as those admitted into Harvard.

 The goal of this procedure is to simulate the appropriate distribution of work ethic and privilege of the applicants to Harvard, so that we can better understand the effects of privilege on who gets admitted into Harvard.
+I again, for every value of bias I ran the simulation 1,000 times.

 As we can see, and should have expected, the effects of privilege are accentuated when we take into account the effects of privilege on those that even apply to Harvard.
 The mean privilege of those admitted is very high, even for extraordinarily small values of bias.